RedHatQE/polarize/README.md

               description="TestCase for a dummy test method",
               title="A not necessarily unique title",  // defaults to class.methodName
               reqs={})
-    @TestDefinition(author="stoner",               // defaults to CI User
-              projectID=Project.PLATTP,            // required
+        @TestDefinition(projectID=Project.PLATTP,      // required
-              testCaseID="PLATTP-9520",            // if empty or null, make request to WorkItem Importer tool importance=DefTypes.Importance.HIGH, // defaults to high  if not given posneg=DefTypes.PosNeg.NEGATIVE,     // defaults to positive if not given level= DefTypes.Level.COMPONENT,     // defaults to component if not given
+                  testCaseID="PLATTP-9520",            // if empty or null, make request to WorkItem Importer tool importance=DefTypes.Importance.HIGH, // defaults to high  if not given posneg=PosNeg.NEGATIVE,              // defaults to positive if not given level= DefTypes.Level.COMPONENT,     // defaults to component if not given linkedWorkItems={@LinkedItem(workitemId="PLATTP-10348",         // Required
+                          project=Project.PLATTP,                                 // Required.
+What Project to go under role=DefTypes.Role.VERIFIES)},                          // Required.
+Role type
                   // If testtype is FUNCTIONAL, subtype1 and 2 must be of type EMPTY. testtype=@TestType(testtype= DefTypes.TestTypes.NONFUNCTIONAL,  // Defaults to FUNCTIONAL
                                      subtype1= DefTypes.Subtypes.COMPLIANCE,      // Defaults to EMPTY (see note)
                                      subtype2= DefTypes.Subtypes.EMPTY),          // Defaults to EMPTY (see note)
-              setup="Description of any preconditions that must be established for test case to run", teardown="The methods to clean up after a test method")
+                  setup="Description of any preconditions that must be established for test case to run", tags="tier1 some_description",
+                  teardown="The methods to clean up after a test method", update=true,
+                  automation=DefTypes.Automation.AUTOMATED)  // if not given this defaults to AUTOMATED)
     @Test(groups={"simple"},
           description="Test for reporter code",
           dataProvider="simpleProvider")